-- 109. (1) Where a child witness is required to give evidence in criminal proceedings and - (a) the child has previously given an account of the events giving rise to or closely connected to offence; and the Court may direct in accordance with section 13A of the Evidence Act that the recording is played in the proceedings in lieu of the child giving evidence in person.
+- 109. (1) Where a child witness is required to give evidence in criminal proceedings and - (a) the child has previously given an account of the events giving rise to or closely connected to an offence; and - (b) a video recording was made of the account referred to in subparagraph (a);

+the Court may direct in accordance with section 13A of the Evidence Act that the recording is played in the proceedings in lieu of the child giving evidence in person.